pendenga/phonespell/README.md

 # phonespell
-Spell Words with Phone Number
+Spell Words with a Phone Number